-13This type of plot, because it can look like a jumble of lines, is sometimes called a "spaghetti-diagram"
+&lt;sup>14This type of plot, because it can look like a jumble of lines, is sometimes called a "spaghetti-diagram"

-for example, at the X-point, two modes come in from the right, but only one goes out to the left.
+Similarly, in the right of Fig. 11.7, we show the phonon spectrum of diamond.
+Several things to note about this figure.
+First of all, since diamond has a unit cell with 2 atoms in it (it is fcc with a basis of two atoms) there should be 6 modes of oscillation per k-points.
+Indeed, this is what we see in the picture, at least in the central third of the picture.
+In the other two parts of the picture, one sees fewer modes per k-point, but this is because, due to the symmetry of the crystal along this particular direction, several excitation modes have exactly the same energy (you can see for example, at the X-point, two modes come in from the right, but only one goes out to the left.
 This means the two modes have the same energy on the left of the X point).
-Secondly, we note that at the Γ -point, $\mathbf{k}=0$ there are exactly three modes which come down linearly to zero energy.
+Secondly, we note that at the $\Gamma$ -point, $\mathbf{k} = 0$ there are exactly three modes which come down linearly to zero energy.
 These are the three acoustic modes.
-The other three modes, which are finite energy at $\mathbf{k}=0$ are the optical modes.
+The other three modes, which are finite energy at $\mathbf{k} = 0$ are the optical modes.
 Finally, you may note something a bit confusing about this diagram.
-On the far left of the diagram, we start at the Γ point, move in the (100) direction and end up at the X point.
-Then from the X point, we move in the (110) direction, and we end up back at the Γ point!
-This is because we have landed at the Γ point in a different Brillouin zone.
+On the far left of the diagram, we start at the $\Gamma$ point, move in the (100) direction and end up at the X point.
+Then from the X point, we move in the (110) direction, and we end up back at the $\Gamma$ point!
+This is because we have landed at the $\Gamma$ point in a different Brillouin zone.

-- Reciprocal lattice is a lattice in k-space defined by the set of points such that $e^{i\mathbf{G}\cdot\mathbf{R}} = 1$ for all \mathbf{R} in direct lattice.
-Given this definition, the reciprocal lattice can be thought of as the Fourier transform of the direct lattice. - A reciprocal lattice vector \mathbf{G} defines a set of parallel equally spaced planes via $\mathbf{G} \cdot \mathbf{r} = 2\pi m$ such that every point of the direct lattice is included in one of the planes.
-The spacing between the planes is $d = 2\pi/|\mathbf{G}|$.
-If \mathbf{G} is the smallest reciprocal lattice vector parallel to \mathbf{G} then this set of planes is a family of lattice planes, meaning that all planes intersect points of the direct lattice. - Miller Indices (h, k, l) are used to describe families of lattice planes, or reciprocal lattice vectors.
+- Reciprocal lattice is a lattice in k-space defined by the set of points such that $e^{i\mathbf{G}\cdot\mathbf{R}} = 1$ for all $\mathbf{R}$ in direct lattice.
+Given this definition, the reciprocal lattice can be thought of as the Fourier transform of the direct lattice. - A reciprocal lattice vector $\mathbf{G}$ defines a set of parallel equally spaced planes via $\mathbf{G} \cdot \mathbf{r} = 2\pi m$ such that every point of the direct lattice is included in one of the planes.
+The spacing between the planes is $d = 2\pi/|\mathbf{G}|$ .
+If $\mathbf{G}$ is the smallest reciprocal lattice vector parallel to $\mathbf{G}$ then this set of planes is a family of lattice planes, meaning that all planes intersect points of the direct lattice. - Miller Indices (h, k, l) are used to describe families of lattice planes, or reciprocal lattice vectors.
 For fcc and bcc lattices, one specifies the Miller indices of the associated simple cubic lattice conventional unit cell. - General definition of Brillouin zone is any unit cell in reciprocal space.
 The First Brillouin zone is the Wigner-Seitz cell around the point 0 of the reciprocal lattice.
 Each Brillouin zone has the same volume and contains one k-state per unit cell of the entire system.
 Parallel Brillouin zone boundaries are separated by reciprocal lattice vectors.